energywebfoundation/ssi-hub/README.md

 ## Release Notes

-Release note is generated using [standard-version](https://www.npmjs.com/package/standard-version) which generates `CHANGELOG.md` based on last tag version and commits history this can be generated using the command.
+Release note is generated using [standard-version](https://www.npmjs.com/package/standard-version) which generates `CHANGELOG.md` based on last tag version and commits history. this can be generated using the command.

 ```bash
  $ npm run release